el-tahir/chessbot/README.md

-﻿# Chess Move Prediction Project
+﻿# Creating a Chess Clone of a Player

 This project aims to predict the next chess move made by a player given a specific board position.
 The dataset used to train the model is derived from a collection of PGN (Portable Game Notation) files containing the player's games.
 The project uses Python for data processing and machine learning model training.